-- (d) where there is no alternate delegate from a constituency by a member in the constituency elected: - (i) if the constituency consists of one workplace group by the committee of that workplace group; - (ii) where the constituency consists of more than one workplace group by vote of the workplace delegates from those groups. - 110.
+- (iii) Where a casual vacancy is to be filled by election and no appointment has been made pursuant to Rule 112, the Central Council may appoint a person eligible for election to the office to act in the vacant office pending the election of a person to fill the vacant office, and the person appointed under this paragraph shall cease to act when the office is filled under paragraph (i) or (ii) of this Rule. - 109.
+In the event of the position of a delegate to Conference being vacated following their appointment the position shall be filled in accordance with the provisions set out in Rule 56(c). - 110.
 Any person appointed to fill a vacancy in accordance with these Rules shall hold office for the balance of the term of office or until the earlier election of a successor where required by the Rules. - 111.
 When a member of the Executive or Central Council, has been given leave of absence for a period of not less than one month or has vacated their office, an acting member of the Executive or Central Council shall assume office, or may be appointed for the duration of such leave or until vacancy is filled, who shall, for the period of their appointment, have all the rights, duties and privileges of the office in which they act. - 112.
-The acting member of the Executive or Central Council shall be in the case of: - (a) the President, be the most senior of the Vice-Presidents other than one acting as President; - (b) a Vice-President, be a Central Councillor appointed by the Vice-President concerned, or, if they have ceased to be a member of the Association by the Central Council; - (c) the General Secretary, be the Assistant General Secretary or, if the Assistant General Secretary is unavailable, a person eligible for election to office appointed in writing by the General Secretary, or if they have ceased to be a member of the Association by the Central Council. - (d) the Assistant General Secretary, be an person eligible for election to the office, appointed in writing by the Assistant General Secretary or, if they have ceased to be a member of the Association by the Central Council; - (e) any other Central Councillor, be a person appointed in writing by that Central Councillor unless they have ceased to be a member of the Association. - 113.
+The acting member of the Executive or Central Council shall be in the case of:

+- (a) the President, be the most senior of the Vice-Presidents other than one acting as President; - (b) a Vice-President, be a Central Councillor appointed by the Vice-President concerned, or, if they have ceased to be a member of the Association by the Central Council; - (c) the General Secretary, be the Assistant General Secretary or, if the Assistant General Secretary is unavailable, a person eligible for election to office appointed in writing by the General Secretary, or if they have ceased to be a member of the Association by the Central Council. - (d) the Assistant General Secretary, be an person eligible for election to the office, appointed in writing by the Assistant General Secretary or, if they have ceased to be a member of the Association by the Central Council; - (e) any other Central Councillor, be a person appointed in writing by that Central Councillor unless they have ceased to be a member of the Association. - 113.
 When a member of the Central Council, other than a member of the Executive is unable to attend a meeting of the Central Council, or where a member of the Executive is unable to attend a meeting of the Executive, an alternate member may be appointed who subject to this Rule shall have all the rights, duties and privileges of the absent officer in respect of that meeting.